ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

   <figcaption> Monitoring Targets and Metrics overview</figcaption>
 </figure>

-Monitoring Targets and Metrics are defined by the ML cube platform based on the Task attributes, such as the Task Type and the Data Structure, and their monitoring is automatically enabled upon the Task creation.
+Monitoring Targets and Metrics are defined by the ML cube Platform based on the Task attributes, such as the Task Type and the Data Structure, and their monitoring is automatically enabled upon the Task creation.
 The idea underlying defining many entities to monitor, rather than monitoring only the model error, is to provide a comprehensive view of the model's performance and the data distribution, easing the identification of the root causes of a drift and thus facilitating the corrective actions.